 Apple’s finances hit another surprising milestone, but don’t expect the company to go on a shopping spree.
 Plus, Apple’s devices take flight and Verizon reportedly tries its hand at bending Apple to its will.
 Good luck with that.
 The remainders for Friday, July 29, 2011 have their tray table and seat in the upright and locked position.

-U.S. balance now less than Apple cash
+U.S. balance now less than Apple cash (Financial Post)

 If you’re looking to borrow some cash, maybe don’t turn to the United States.
 According to the latest figures, Apple now has more liquid capital than the U.S. government.
 Which means Steve Jobs is now president.